hetznercloud/hcloud-cloud-controller-manager/README.md

 documentation](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/).

 1. The cloud controller manager adds its labels when a node is added to the cluster.
-For Kubernetes versions prior to 1.23, this means we have to add the `--cloud-provider=external` flag to the `kubelet` before initializing the cluster master with `kubeadm init`.
+For current Kubernetes versions, this means we have to add the `--cloud-provider=external` flag to the `kubelet` before initializing the control plane with `kubeadm init`.
 To do accomplish this we add this systemd drop-in unit `/etc/systemd/system/kubelet.service.d/20-hcloud.conf`: